 The “New Theatre”: Lights, Laughter & Legend

-Collier Anthony Turnage (Cat Turnage) moved from the Farmville, NC area to Washington and opened a Shoe store at 120 W Main Street.
+Collier Anthony Turnage (Cat Turnage) moved from the Farmville, NC area to Washington and opened a Shoe store at 120 W Main Street called the Selz Royal Blue Store.

 3 Business Operated Downstairs in the Hodges Building